pratyayganguli/bacdev-I-pre-requisite/README.md

 * Basic knowledge of Java is preferable.
 * Must have a personal windows machine.
 * Must have a Google Cloud Platform account.

-Follow the guide below.
+  Follow the guide below to create one.

 ## Intellij IDEA Download ##